pallupz/covid-vaccine-booking/README.md

 # COVID-19 Vaccination Slot Booking Script

 This very basic script can be used to automate covid vaccination slot booking on Co-WIN Platform.
-No option to register new user or add beneficiaries.

 #### Important:
 - POC project. **Use on your own risk**.
 - Do NOT use unless all beneficiaries selected are supposed to get the same vaccine and dose.
+- No option to register new user or add beneficiaries.
+This can be used only after beneficiary has been added through the official app/site

 #### 3rd Party Package Dependency:
 - ```tabulate``` : Used for displaying data in tabular format.
 For packgae installation, ```pip install tabulate```